ultrapacer/core/src/docs/course.md

 ###### GPX File
 A .gpx file is a file containing latitude, longitude, and elevation points along the course.
-These can be downloaded from an actual track recorded, or from one of various route creation tools. *It is important that the .gpx file contains good elevation data.* The Strava Route Builder is a good tool with quailty elevation data, since Strava's elevation model is built from its user's actual altimeter data.
+These can be downloaded from an actual track recorded, or from one of various route creation tools.

 ###### Strava Route
 Source the route directly from the Strava Route builder.